GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The ratio of time spent reading versus writing is well over 10 to 1.
-We are constantly reading old code as part of the effort to write new code.
+> ### One of the greatest joys in computer programming is discovering a new, faster, more efficient algorithm for doing something — particularly if a lot of well-respected people have come up with worse solutions.
 >
-> ~ *Robert C. Martin*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts